poludmik/czech-bench/benchmarks/arc_easy/README.md

-# ARC Easy dataset
+# Czech ARC Easy dataset

 The original English dataset was obtained from [Hugging Face](https://huggingface.co/datasets/allenai/ai2_arc).

 The translation was performed automatically using the [wmt21-dense-24-wide-en-x](https://huggingface.co/facebook/wmt21-dense-24-wide-en-x) model.
+For details, refer to the [dataset translation script](../dataset_translation.py).

+### Dataset details

 - Language: CS (Translated)
-- Task: Knowledge Based Question Answering
+- Task: Knowledge-Based Question Answering
 - Samples: 2376 (Test set)
 - Few-shot examples: 5 (From validation set)

+### Task description

+The model is presented with a question and a selection of (typically 4) possible answers.
+It needs to return a letter (A, B, C, ...) corresponding to the correct answer.

+The reported accuracy metric represents the percentage of correctly selected answers.

 ## References